511lab/FAGPP/README.md

 10.EuDist2.m #EuDist2 compute the Euclidean distance matrix。

+# experimental results
+You can also download the experimental results from [results](https://github.com/511lab/FAGPP/tree/main/experimental results).

+# Operation Video
+You can download the [Video](https://github.com/511lab/FAGPP/tree/main/Operation-Video).

 # Contact:
 For any problem about this dataset or codes, please contact Dr. Wang (wjkweb@163.com).